Engage, Share, Build, and Improve!

 BUILD – Community Ties with Other Local Non-Profits

 Since 1993, the Day on the Mountain outreach program has introduced low-income and at-risk children and adults to musical theatre and the healing natural beauty of Mount Tamalpais State Park.
-Working with Bay Area social service agencies, the Mountain Play provides reserved seating tickets, a guided nature hike on the mountain, boxed lunches, show tee-shirts and round-trip transportation.
+Working with Bay Area social service agencies, Mountain Play provides reserved seating tickets, a guided nature hike on the mountain, boxed lunches, show tee shirts, and round-trip transportation.

 IMPROVE – Accessibility for All Patrons

-In the early 1980s, special accommodations were developed for patrons with wheelchairs, including the grading of a path to the theatre and the construction of a shaded wheelchair platform.
+In the early 1980s, Mountain Play developed special accommodations for patrons with wheelchairs, including grading a path to the theatre and constructing a shaded wheelchair platform.

-In 1980, the Mountain Play introduced sign language interpretation at its performances on Mount Tamalpais, and every year hearing interpreters sign at least one performance.
-No special reservation required.
+In 1980, the Mountain Play introduced sign language interpretation at its performances on Mount Tamalpais, and every year interpreters sign at least one performance.
+No reservation is required.